What is Regulation Z?

-Understanding Regulation Z could help you know what to look for before borrowing money.
-Here’s what you should know about this protective measure.
+Regulation Z doesn’t apply to all types of borrowing.
+Understanding this law can help you know what to look for before borrowing money.

 What is Regulation Z and how does it work?